Anthonyntilelli/example-ansible/README.md

-# example-ansible
+# Example Ansible

-Example of using Ansible
+Example of using Ansible with different cloud providers